-Note that the system hard drive for Windows OS can ONLY be NTFS.
-ExFAT gives you faster (by up to several percent) hard drive write speed, and allows your hard drive to easily be read on Linux, Mac, Android, etc. Windows Subsytem for Linux can also read ExFAT drives.
+I use ExFAT for all my data-storing hard drives.
+ExFAT is faster than NTFS by up to several percent hard drive write speed.
+ExFAT allows your hard drive to easily be read on Linux, Mac, Android, etc. Windows Subsystem for Linux can read ExFAT drives.

 Perhaps your new hard drive is unformatted.
-If you are SURE it is empty or you want to erase the contents to make it ExFAT, you can do this through the GUI or Command Prompt.
+If you are SURE it is empty or you want to erase the contents to make it ExFAT, you can do this through the Administrative Tools or Command Prompt.

 format driveletter /FS:exFAT /Q